ShyVaporeon/Internet-Finder/README.md

 ## Known Bugs:
 - First two numbers of user variable is skipped
 - [Fixed] Every first user number after successfull login is skipped
+- [Fixed] When an account doesnt have any internet available app crashes